calamari-io/calamari-ctl/README.md

 # calamari-ctl repository
-This repository contains a set of command line tools used for interacting with calamari.io API
+This repository contains a set of command-line tools used for interacting with calamari.io API

 # Disclaimer
 This software is provided "AS IS", without waranty of any kind.
 In no event shall the calamari.io company be liable for any claim, damages or other liability.
 USE AT YOUR OWN RISK!